Partner Zones

 Troubleshoot

-What does Partner Zone status mean?
+What does the Partner Zone status mean?

 - Pending: the configuration isn't deployed or refreshed yet